ABHIMR1502/Digital-SoC-Design/README.md

 # Exploring OpenLANE Directory

-->Working on sky130A(pdk) which contains libs.tech which has tools such as magic, netgen etc., and libs.ref which has files related to the specific technology
+->Working on sky130A(pdk) which contains libs.tech which has respective files on tools such as magic, netgen etc., and libs.ref which has files related to the specific technology

 ![Screenshot from 2024-03-28 15-50-10](https://github.com/ABHIMR1502/Digital-SoC-Design/assets/79500348/27b7f093-f17b-4fc9-953c-6a5e3be6de1c)